 Lawrence and Arabella make another appearance in A Touch of Love, Sir Carter and Lucinda’s story.
 In that one, they are married, but again, how did they reach that point?
 There is a magnificent scene where Arabella is held captive and Lawrence and Sir Carter race to save her.
 You will love its execution.
 So, His American Heartsong is Arabella and Lawrence’s story.
 The hoydenish American is Lord Hellsman’s “Heartsong.”
 I hope you enjoy the tale.

 When I wrote this story, I had this fabulous scene created where Arabella was sprayed by a skunk.
 Then it hit me!
 There are no skunks in England, at least not during the Regency period.
-You see, Arabella is a bit of a klutz; however, she is also brave and resourceful and exactly what the Lawrence requires in his life, for Lawrence Lowery has been the model son, held in place by his father’s iron will.
+You see, Arabella is a bit of a klutz; however, she is also brave and resourceful and exactly what Lawrence requires in his life, for Lawrence Lowery has been the model son, held in place by his father’s iron will.

 As a special point of interest, one will see a reference to Jane Austen’s characters from Pride and Prejudice in this story line.
 The mentioning of Fitzwilliam Darcy and Elizabeth Bennet is not purely to reel in members of the JAFF community to this story.
-For those of you new to my works, I also write Austenesque sequels and adaptations for several traditional publishers.
+For those of you new to my works, I also have written Austenesque sequels and adaptations for several traditional publishers.
 Occasionally, my stories crisscross.
 Adam Lawrence, for example, who is the subject of the tale, His Irish Eve, shows up in both my Regency romances and my Austen-inspired pieces.
 I love mixing the characters because it provides my readers points of reference to the time period and the social norms.

 His American Heartsong: A Companion Novel of the Realm Series